messimaster3/QuadSAT_Project/README.md

 The program was original designed to view RosBag files, however to my seaching that is no python model for python3, that can convert a ROSbag to a CSV file.
 This can however be done very easy on Ubuntu just using this command : rostopic echo -b "BAGFILE" -p "topic" > "FILENAME.csv"

-Example of command, (This is the specific command used on ROSbags files, from QuadSAT):
+Example of command (This is the specific command used on ROSbags files, from QuadSAT):

 rostopic echo -b drone_2021-09-15-21-54-36.bag -p /FCU/GPS_Int_Data > drone_2021-09-15-21-54-36.csv